 Training Delivery - Classroom Training/Onsite

-Pharmaceutical Crimes: Tools for the Street
+Pharmaceutical Crime - Tools for the Street (May 2017)

-This course is for the street patrol officers/new detectives who need to understand the scope of the problem, recognize the types of crimes that may be encountered, how to respond to the scene, awareness of associated evidence, interview techniques, and documentation to further an investigation for a successful prosecution.
+This course is for the street patrol officers/new detectives who need to understand the scope of the problem, the types of crimes that may be encountered, how to respond to the scene, awareness of associated evidence, interview techniques, and documentation to further an investigation for a successful prosecution.

-Pharmaceutical Crime: Advanced Investigative Techniques
+Pharmaceutical Crime - Advanced Investigative Techniques (AL - May 2017)

 This course is for the detective who is assigned to a pharmaceutical crime unit or investigation.
 This course will address the crimes associated with pharmaceutical drug diversion, criminal methods, investigative techniques, evidence collection, and the importance of involving a prosecutor at the onset to prepare the case for successful prosecution.